See the information below for the latest regulations on GA travel to Cuba.

 Tourism: Still prohibited

-Travel for the purpose of tourism is not allowed and the Cuban embargo does still remain in place.
-For example, a day of leisure at the beach would be considered a tourist activity.
-Transactions outside of routine travel expenditures are still prohibited and the U.S. Treasury Department’s Office of Foreign Asset Control (OFAC) continues to enforce the Cuban Asset Control Regulations.
+Travel to Cuba for the purpose of tourism is not allowed and the Cuban embargo does still remain in place.
+The U.S. Treasury Department’s Office of Foreign Asset Control (OFAC) continues to enforce the Cuban Asset Control Regulations.
 More details are available on OFAC’s Cuba pages as well as a list of frequently asked questions.

 Aircraft owners should check with their insurance carriers before traveling to Cuba to be certain they are covered for the trip.
 U.S. insurers can continue to provide health, life, and travel insurance-related services for U.S. travelers to Cuba, but under regulatory changes, they can also provide insurance coverage for global health, life, or travel to residents of other countries for travel to or within Cuba.